neeraj779/Student-DBMS/README.md

 <h1 align="center">Hi <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"/></h1>

 ### I have made my project on Sathyabama Student Record System using c/c++ for the Round 3 of Techzamia.

 :arrow_forward: In this Sathyabama Student Record System using c/c++ project, we can do basic Student Record tasks like :

 - adding the student info
 - view the added student
 - search the students
 - update login password

 :round_pushpin: I have included login screen in Sathyabama Student Record System, So that only Sathyabama Staffs will be able to login to this application in order to protect the data.

-:zap: In this project i have used some of following C/C++ concepts and I have compiled my project with GCC compiler :
+:zap: In this project i have used some of following C/C++ concepts:

 &emsp;:one: fopen <br />
 &emsp;:two: fread <br />